archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Data entries referring to books

 Things are less complex for books as the LADM offers the presentation of the key information in a way, that is coherent to the structure in the databases at stake.
-As a chapter is essentially a <code>part</code> of the book, we can express the text with its title as a part of the the book.
+As in the LADM a chapter is essentially a <code>part</code> of the book, we also can refer to the text as a part.

 ---